Pangw1n/spectra/README.md

 - Combine multiple datasets into a single graph for comparison.
 - Simple command-line usage via Docker for portability and ease of setup.

+## Requirements
+Docker is required to use Spectra.
+You can install Docker by following the instructions at [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/).

 ## Usage

 Spectra is distributed as a Docker container.
 You only need Docker installed, no Python environment setup required.